vishna/voyager/README.md

 ### Embed any screen path with VoyagerWidget

-If your path uses `screen` plugin you can try using `VoyagerWidget` and embed any path you want like this:
+If your path uses `widget` plugin you can try using `VoyagerWidget` and embed any path you want like this:

 ```dart
 VoyagerWidget(path: "/home", router: router);